Mitral Valve Repair & Replacement

 What is the Mitral Valve?

 Mitral valve repair is a highly sensitive operation.
 The mitral valve is a small valve or flap in the heart that can be found between the left atrium and left ventricle.
 Also known as the bicuspid valve, the mitral valve is made up of papillary muscles, the anterior and posterior leaflet, chordae tendinae and the mitral annulus.
+A medical expert at our cardiology clinic in Dubai is the best placed expert to advise on these issues.

 When the heart is beating normally, the mitral valve is opened and closed with the changes in the pressure caused by the contractions of the heart, the mitral valve will open when the pressure in the left atrium is higher than the pressure in the left ventricle and closes when the vice versa occurs.